Change to FLSA - Staff FAQs

 Initial Conversion from Monthly to Biweekly Pay Schedule

-As explained in Question 9 under Biweekly Pay Schedule, the month of December will be a “transition” month.
-On December 1, employees who are converting from monthly paid to biweekly paid will receive a paycheck for the time worked between November 1 and November 19.
-The pay for the remainder of November through December 3 will be received approximately two weeks later, on December 14.
-In addition, full benefit deductions will be taken from the December 1 paycheck for December 2016, and then the first ½ of benefit deductions for January 2017 will be taken from the December 14 paycheck and the second ½ of benefit deductions for January 2017 will be taken from the December 28 paycheck.
+As explained in Question 8 under Biweekly Pay Schedule, the month of January will be a “transition” month.
+On January 2, employees who are converting from monthly paid to biweekly paid will receive a paycheck for the time worked between December 1 and December 31.
+The time worked from January 1st – January 4th will be received approximately two weeks later, on January 15th.
+The time worked from January 5th – January 18th will be received approximately two weeks later, on January 29th.
 This initial month of transition may result in financial hardship to impacted employees.
 See #22 and #23 for information regarding assistance.

 It is important that you review your personal budget situation and determine your income needs based on the new biweekly pay schedule.
 In preparation for the conversion, we suggest that you take the following steps:

-• Request that creditors adjust your automatic withdrawal or bill-pay dates to align with your new pay schedule.
+• If appropriate, request that third parties adjust your automatic withdrawal or bill-pay dates to align with your new pay schedule.

-The University will be offering a Transition Assistance Vacation Cash Out program that allows you to cash out up to 80 hours of your accrued and unused vacation balance to assist you in meeting financial obligations during the transition period.
-Go to hr.uci.edu/partnership/FLSA to learn more about the Transition Assistance Vacation Cash Out program.
+The UCI campus will be offering a Transition Assistance Vacation Cash-Out program that allows you to cash out up to 80 hours of your accrued and unused vacation balance to assist you in meeting financial obligations during the transition period.
+To be eligible for the program an employee must:

 If you have questions or concerns, please contact your manager/supervisor.
 If you still have a concern, contact your department’s HR/Academic Personnel representative.